Finding an egg donor

 - A psychological examination

-- Blood tests for infectious diseases, drug usage, sexually transmitted diseases [STDs] and hormone levels to gauge fertility
+- Screening for infectious diseases, drug use, sexually transmitted infections, and hormone levels

 Our genetic testing follows professional guidelines from the ASRM, American College of Medical Genetics and Genomics, and American College of Obstetricians and Gynecologists.
 Specific health screening information on any potential donor is included in her MyEggBank donor profile.